Sulfur-reducing bacteria: Shewanella spp.

-Shewanella are Gram-negative, motile bacilli.
-The first description of the species was provided in 1931, Shewanella putrefaciens, a non-fermentative bacilli with a single polar flagellum which grow well on conventional solid media.
+Shewanella are gram-negative, motile bacilli.
+The first description of the species was provided in 1931, Shewanella putrefaciens, a non-fermentative bacillus with a single polar flagellum that grows well on conventional solid media.
 This species is pathogenic for humans, even if infections are rare and reported especially in the geographic area characterized by warm climates.

 Pseudomonas spp.

-Pseudomonas are Gram-negative chemoorganotrophic Gammaproteobacteria, straight or slightly curved rod-shaped.
-They are able to move thanks to one or several polar flagella; rarely nonmotile.
+Pseudomonas are gram-negative chemoorganotrophic Gammaproteobacteria, straight or slightly curved rod-shaped.
+They can move thanks to one or several polar flagella; rarely nonmotile.
 Aerobic, having a strictly respiratory type of metabolism with oxygen as the terminal electron acceptor; in some cases, allowing growth anaerobically, nitrate can be used as an alternate electron acceptor.
 Almost all the species fail to grow under acid conditions (pH 4.5 or lower).
 Pseudomonas are widely distributed in nature.
 Some species are pathogenic for humans, animals, or plants.
 Type species: Pseudomonas mendocina.

 Phylum Thermodesulfobacteriota

-The Thermodesulfobacteriota phylum comprises several morphologically different bacterial groups, Gram-negative, non-sporeforming that exhibit either anaerobic or aerobic growth.
-They are ubiquitous in marine sediments and contains most of the known sulfur reducing bacteria (e.g. Desulfuromonas spp.).
-The aerobic representatives are able to digest other bacteria and several of these members are important constituents of the microflora in soil and waters.
+The Thermodesulfobacteriota phylum comprises several morphologically distinct gram-negative, non-spore-forming bacterial groups that exhibit either anaerobic or aerobic growth.
+They are ubiquitous in marine sediments and contain most of the known sulfur-reducing bacteria (e.g. Desulfuromonas spp.).
+Aerobic bacteria can digest other bacteria, and several of these members are important constituents of the microflora in soil and water.